asanyaga/BuildTest/Code/Distributr.Mobile/Distributr.Mobile/Distributr.Mobile.Core/Documentation/TOOLS.md

 ###Visutal Studio Configuration

 Visual Studio's configuration files are checked in to the repository so these options should already be set when you open the project.
-To access these settings in Visual Studio you can click on BUILD >
+To access these settings in Visual Studio you can click on PROJECT > Distributr.Mobile Properties

 ####Development Configuration